ABOUT RCOT

 Jarred brings a vast knowledge of the education department with him, and this will enable him to better express therapy needs and ideas to teaching staff, he knows the challenges teachers face when implementing strategies into a classroom and is better equipped to support teachers in doing this.

-Outside of work, Tiarn enjoys being active outdoors, camping and spending time with her family, friends and cat Billie.
+Outside of work, Tiarn enjoys being active outdoors, the beach, and spending time with her family, friends and cats Billie & Mabel.

 Lachy studied at Curtin university, graduating with a Bachelor of Occupational Therapy with second upper class honours in 2019.